 The combo was quite simple.
 You'd play Deceiver Exarch at the end of an opponent's turn since it had flash.
 Then the next turn, while an opponent is tapped out, you drop the 4-mana Enchantment Splinter Twin.
 This enchantment allows you to tap a creature to make a copy.
 However, because you're copying Deceiver Exarch, which has the ability to tap or untap a permanent, each of the copies can untap the original Exarch.
 This means you can tap and untap the Exarch an infinite number of times to make as many copies as you'd like.
 You just make enough copies to deal lethal damage to your opponent, and you can attack with them immediately since those copies have haste.

-Sure, there are ways to disrupt the combo, but it proved consistent enough to spawn its own archetype.
+Sure, there are ways to disrupt the combo.
+But even against smart sideboarding, the combo proved consistent enough to spawn its own archetype.
 The only reason it stopped in Standard was that Rise of the Eldrazi, and thus Splinter Twin, left Standard at rotation in October.

 Many players, myself included, refused to play Modern competitively as long as the combo was the heart of a powerful deck archetype there, too.
-Modern also had Pestermite, which is a similar card to Deceiver Exarch, giving you two creatures that could create the combo.
-Wizards finally banned Splinter Twin after deciding it was finally time for that combo not to be a deck anymore While Kiki-Jiki, Mirror Breaker still does the same thing as Twin, it's harder to cast.
+Modern also had Pestermite, which is a similar card to Deceiver Exarch.
+This gives you two creatures that could create the combo.
+Wizards finally banned Splinter Twin after deciding it was finally time for that combo not to be a deck anymore.
+While Kiki-Jiki, Mirror Breaker still does the same thing as Twin, it's harder to cast.
 Kiki-Jiki can still work as a win condition, but it's not the main condition of any deck anymore.

-So is the Saheeli Rai & Felidar Guardian combo just as good, or even worse?
+So, is the Saheeli Rai & Felidar Guardian combo just as good as Splinter Twin, or is it even worse?

 Ordinarily, Felidar Guardian is just a good card on its own.
 But alongside Saheeli Rai, you can create infinite madness.
 You use Saheeli's -2 ability to make a token of the Felidar Guardian.
 That token uses its ability to "blink" Saheeli Rai.
 This means she comes back with full loyalty counters on her.
 Then you get to use the -2 ability again to continue the process.
 You rinse and repeat until you have enough Guardians to swing in for lethal damage.
 Yes, those tokens have haste.